 In addition, the committee needs to decide what kind of vote it will take to recommend a candidate.
 The search committee should also develop a search schedule, including blocking out time for meetings, interviews, and debriefing sessions as close to meeting candidates as possible.

 The first task of the search committee is to create a job description; this may involve editing a current job description or creating a new description.
 The job description needs to reflect the management, leadership and governance responsibilities established by the leadership and further refined by the search committee in its initial conversations.
-The committee should review sample job descriptions by like sized congregations as well as the job descriptions available for download in the current and filled positions in the NATA Career Opportunities.
+The committee should review sample job descriptions by like sized congregations.
+Job descriptions are also available for download in the current and filled positions on the NATA Career Opportunities page.

 A job description should include the following:

 Key responsibilities with specific duties (Essential Functions) such as financial management, and membership

 Core competencies, including expectations of character, attributes necessary for the position, such as strong team building and problem-solving skills

 Key responsibilities for programs, committees, and areas within the organization such as membership, finances, facilities, development

 In addition to the job description, the search committee should pull together other materials that will assist candidates in understanding the congregation and the position.
 These materials could include: strategic plans, mission statement, membership packet, religious school handbook, organization chart, temple bulletin, recent publicity, information about the area, audited financials, job description, and budget information.
 Some of these materials may go to any applicant who responds to the employment ad, and some of these materials (i.e. financial, organizational chart, etc.) may go only to candidates who are further along in the process.